 In the midst of the global pandemic caused by COVID-19, Ford along with many other manufacturers announced that it has temporarily suspended vehicle production in multiple regions.

 For the latest information on the COVID-19 pandemic, make sure to check the World Health Organization website.

 The American giant also announced that it will be teaming up with 3M and GE Healthcare to manufacture urgently required medical equipment.
 The healthcare workers at the front lines of this pandemic have been fighting the disease and dwindling supplies.
 Ford is scaling up production to produce respirators, ventilators and face shields.
-It’s using designs from 3M and GE and off-the-shelf parts from its own catalog.
+It’s using designs from 3M and GE and off-the-shelf parts from their own Pre Owned Ford Vehicles.

 Ford and 3M